-Self published Christian romance author of three books, with more on the way.
+Self published Christian romance author of four books, with more on the way.
 I may not be famous, but as long as I'm writing, I'm happy!

 I Can't Do This Again, God!